CMiksche/benford/README.md

 ## See also

-https://github.com/CMiksche/benfordslaw A JavaScript / TypeScript npm Package implementation of this benford's law check
+* https://github.com/CMiksche/benfordslaw A JavaScript / TypeScript npm Package implementation of this benford's law check
+* https://github.com/CMiksche/benfordslaw.cr A Crystal implementation of this benford's law check